mendix/docs/content/data-hub/share-data/index.md

 * See the network of shared data in the Data Hub Landscape

 {{% alert type="info" %}}
-To use the Mendix Data Hub a license is required, which also includes the integration of Data Hub in Studio Pro.
+To use the Mendix Data Hub a license is required.
 The license enables you to discover all the shared assets that are registered in your organization and also use the Data Hub integration in Studio Pro to consume the shared datasets for building apps.
 {{% /alert %}}

 ## 2 Prerequisites